namhaivu173/AB_Testing_project/README.md

 ## III.
 Files shared:

-- .ipynb: Python script containing the code for the AB testing process
+- .ipynb: Python script containing codes for the AB testing process
-- .html: the printed output of the .ipynb script
 - .csv: the data set used